 Koalas, wallabies and kangaroos can be seen around the lake while the birdlife includes black swans, ducks, pelicans and cormorants.

 Bjelke-Petersen Dam is a popular fesh water fishing spot.
-A permit (obtainable from the kiosk) is required.
+A stocked impound permit is required to fish.
 The dam is routinely stocked with Golden Perch (or Yellowbelly), Australian Bass and Silver Perch and you can also catch red claw (no permit required).
 Yallakool Camping and Recreation Park offers a number of accommodation options from powered and unpowered camp sites to cabins and villas.

 Lake Barambah, Murgon